GamesCreed

 Champ and Tinkerer are always here to help out.

-Unlike other tower defense games, Kingdom Eighties is significantly easier to get a hang of.
+Unlike other tower defense games, Kingdom Eighties is significantly easier to get the hang of.
 The game strips away a lot of the micromanagement seen in other titles and gives you a gameplay loop that is simple and easy to understand.
 This does sadly mean that the gameplay can get a bit repetitive, but the game rewards you with its story, which keeps you invested enough to continue playing until the next chapter.

 Overall, Kingdom Eighties is just fun.
 The game is easy to pick up and hard to put down; with the removal of micromanaging, the game is far more approachable for new players of the genre.
-The game features a cast of interesting characters with as much cheesy 80’s charm and humor packed into them as possible and a radical synthwave soundtrack that will make you feel nostalgic for the old times and make you finally grow that mullet.
+The game features a cast of interesting characters with as much cheesy 80’s charm and humor packed into them as possible, and a radical synthwave soundtrack that will make you feel nostalgic for the old times and make you finally grow that mullet.

 4.4